Fixing a Leaking Hose Reel

 So wouldn't you know it, after reading all those reviews when I was trying to decide what type of hose reel I should get and seeing so many reports about leaks, as soon as I installed my hose reel, it leaked badly!

 The first type of leak comes from the connection between the spool and the base of the hose reel.
 There are two o-rings on either side of the hole that the water comes out of.
 The o-rings keep the water from spilling out where it shouldn't.
-This is similar to how most single handle faucets work.
+If you've ever had to repair a single handle faucet you'll recognize it's similar.
 Over time those o-rings deteriorate and won't hold water.
+They also need to be greased.

 That's not too big of a problem as the o-rings are cheap and easy to replace.
-Since the product is covered by a 5 year warranty I think Suncast will replace the o-rings if they wear out within that time.
-I didn't have any problem getting replacement o-rings when my kitchen faucet started to leak.
+Since the product is covered by a 5 year warranty I think Suncast will replace the o-rings if they wear out within that time though I haven't had to try it.
+I didn't have any problem getting replacement o-rings when my kitchen faucet started to leak if that's any indication.

 The other type of leak I encountered was from the back of the hose reel, at the connection where the leader hose (the hose that comes with the hose reel and attaches it to the water supply) attaches to the hose reel base.
 Based on some of the reviews, this seemed to be a problem others had as well.